apache/mesos/docs/configuration.md

     --qos_correction_interval_min=VALUE
   </td>
   <td>
-The slave polls and carries out QoS corrections from the QoS Controller based on its observed performance of running tasks.
+The agent polls and carries out QoS corrections from the QoS Controller based on its observed performance of running tasks.
 The smallest interval between these corrections is controlled by this flag. (default: 0secs)